arunav2123/FIRM/README.md

 # RMP_package
-Suite of physics codes to simulate 3D RMP plasma responses in next generation tokamaks
+Suite of physics codes to simulate the interaction between 3D RMP plasma responses and fast ions in next generation tokamaks

 1. Monte-Carlo simualtion code for collisional particle transport from \
       a.
 Neutral Beam Injection (NBI) \